 Solana is a high-performance blockchain network designed for speed, scalability, and low transaction costs.
 It powers decentralized applications (dApps), NFTs, decentralized finance (DeFi), and many other crypto innovations.
+SOL is the native cryptocurrency of the Solana network.
+It is used to pay transaction fees, stake for network security, and participate in the growing Solana ecosystem.

 Because of its speed and affordability, Solana supports: